mhndev/ap/README.md

 $client->reverse(12);

 ```
-which 12 is pay gate id (after pay request you have this number and its unique for each pay request);
+which 12 is pay gate id (after pay request you have this number and its unique for each pay request)

 ## ‫‪RequestReconciliation‬‬